ros-controls/ros2_control_demos/example_10/doc/userdoc.rst

                 joint2/position [available] [claimed]
                 flange_analog_IOs/analog_output1 [available] [claimed]
                 flange_vacuum/vacuum [available] [claimed]
+        state interfaces
+                joint1/position [available]
+                joint2/position [available]
+                flange_analog_IOs/analog_output1 [available]
+                flange_analog_IOs/analog_input1 [available]
+                flange_analog_IOs/analog_input2 [available]
+                flange_vacuum/vacuum [available]

+  One can see that the plugin ``mock_components/GenericSystem`` was now loaded instead: It will mirror the command interfaces to state interfaces with identical name.
 Call

   .. code-block:: shell

     ros2 topic echo /gpio_controller/inputs

-  again and you should see that the values are now ``nan`` except for the vacuum interface.
+  again and you should see that - unless commands are received - the values of the state interfaces are now ``nan`` except for the vacuum interface.

   .. code-block:: shell